How last mile delivery fleets are customizing the Geotab solution

 - Driving faster than the posted speed limit

-These camera systems provide drivers with the ability to capture important moments with a single press of a button.
-As well, cameras allow managers to focus on controlling foreseeable risk and better manage and assess driver risk.
+In addition to allowing managers to focus on controlling, managing and assessing foreseeable risk, these camera systems also provide drivers with the ability to capture important moments with a single press of a button.

 Sometimes in unionized fleets, adding a camera system that records drivers is difficult.
-However, Geotab Partners with innovative camera solutions that are able to understand what is happening on the road and in the cab, without ever recording the driver.
-With this system, drivers are not recorded, but they can still be held responsible for their driving behavior.
+However, our Geotab Marketplace Partners offer innovative camera solutions that are able to understand what is happening on the road and in the cab without ever recording the driver.
+With this type of system, drivers are not recorded but they can still be held responsible for their driving behavior.

 Predict and avoid battery failure with big data